sabarishgopalk04/weather-app/README.md

 🌦️ Weather App

-A simple and interactive weather application built using HTML, CSS, and JavaScript.
+This project was developed as part of my CodeClause Web Development Internship (Entry Level Project).
-This app fetches live weather data from the OpenWeatherMap API and displays the current weather conditions for any city in the world.
+It is a simple yet functional weather application built using HTML, CSS, and JavaScript, fetching real-time weather data from the OpenWeatherMap API.

 🚀 Features

 🌍 Search weather by city name

-🌡 Displays temperature, condition, humidity, and wind speed
+🌡 Displays temperature, weather condition, humidity, and wind speed

-🎨 Clean and responsive UI with weather icons (☀️, ☁️, 🌧, ❄️, etc.)
+🎨 Clean and responsive UI with weather icons

 ⚡ Error handling for invalid city names

-🔑 Uses OpenWeatherMap API for real-time data
+🔑 Real-time data using OpenWeatherMap API

 🛠️ Tech Stack